FAU limits football stadium to 20% capacity for home opener

 Masks are also required and fans are spaced out in the stands.

-"We have always wore masks ever since the recommendations came out from the CDC," said Zamora.
+"We have always (worn) masks ever since the recommendations came out from the (Centers for Disease Control and Prevention)," said Zamora.
 "We're trying to do the right thing."

 Zamora said he normally tailgates with the FAU Alumni Association inside the alumni center, but because of COVID-19, it was canceled.